denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 NEXT: OTHER FOLDERS UNDER `content/`.

 [^1]: Why would we need a separate folder?
 Let's assume you are preparing this website for a lab and you want to use ABOUT widget for your lab members.
 Then you can create multiple folders under `content/authors/`.
 Let's say ADMIN, MEMBER1, MEMBER2 with their own \_index.md files and avatars.
 Then you can have three separate files that use ABOUT widget: about1.md, about2.md, about3.md in `content/home/`.
 Each refers to different folder and you can arrange the order of appearance from the weight parameter.
 It doesn't have to be on the homepage.
 Do you want it to be in a separate page?
 Create a new folder under `content/` and refer it from your __menus.toml__.
 Don't forget to include index.md with type = "widget_page".
-If you don't know what I am talking about, go back to Bill Murray's entrance to the theatre in lesson 5 of this tutorial!
-It is up to you how to modify your website.
-The more you learn about widgets, the more creative you will be.]
+If you don't know what I am talking about, go back to Bill Murray's entrance to the theatre in lesson 5 of this tutorial to remember what index file is!
+Also see "Creating a New Widget Page" part of this lesson.
+The more you learn about widgets, the more creative you will be.